“When you play the Game of Thrones, you win or you die. There is no middle ground.” –Cersei Lannister

 House Cards are the major distinguishing mark between Houses, besides starting position on the board and on the three Tracks.
-Some have very powerful brute-force cards, like Victarion Greyjoy or Eddard Stark, while others, like Tyrion Lannister or Margaery Tyrell, give low power bonus to armies, but have unique special abilities that can utterly swing a battle, or even entire turn, in your favor.
+Some have very powerful brute-force cards, like Victarion Greyjoy or Eddard Stark, while others, like Tyrion Lannister or Margaery Tyrell, give low power bonus to armies, but have unique special abilities that can utterly swing a battle, or even entire round, in your favor.
 Guessing which card your opponent will play and deciding on the right one to win the battle without wasting a high card on overkill is one of the many marks of a skilled player.
 But beware the bluff!

 The other part that will put players on edge is bidding.
 Each player starts with 5 Power tokens, which are used to claim land that you March from so you can retain ownership of it.
 They are also used as currency to bid for the 3 Tracks when the Game of Thrones card comes up.
 Each player hides their total Power behind a screen, and puts a number of them closed in one hand, then raises it.
 Once all payers have raised their closed fist, they open them to reveal how many they have chosen to bid.
 The highest bidder gets first place and the Throne piece, second gets second place, and so on.
 Then the bid Power tokens are discarded, and players bid on the Sword.
 The same process is then repeated for the Raven with whatever Power players have left.
 All ties in bidding is decided by the keeper of the Throne: even the bid on the Throne Track, until they lose it.